Dr. Jose Fabella Memorial Hospital

 Dr. Jose Fabella Memorial Hospital, the National Maternity Hospital, is a maternal and newborn tertiary hospital located in Santa Cruz, Manila in the Philippines.
-It also houses the Jose Fabella Memorial Hospital School of Midwifery, one of the best performing institutions recognized by the Professional Regulation Commission in the Midwife Licensure Examinations.
+It also houses the Jose Fabella Memorial Hospital School of Midwifery, an institute recognized by the Professional Regulation Commission in the Midwife Licensure Examinations for its performance.
 In 2015, the World Health Organization recognized the hospital "as a role model of the World Health Organization-Western Pacific Region Office for its essential newborn care programs, which have been proven to reduce infant morbidity and mortality".

 History

-The Dr. Jose Fabella Memorial Hospital started as a six-bed capacity clinic called the "Maternity House" on November 9, 1920.
-The clinic, which was founded by then Chairman of Public Welfare Board, Dr. Jose F. Fabella, was originally located along Isabel St. in Sampaloc, Manila.
-It was taken over by the Public Welfare Commission in the following year.
+Dr. Jose Fabella Memorial Hospital started as a six-bed clinic called the "Maternity House" on November 9, 1920.
+The clinic, which was founded by then Chairman of Public Welfare Board, Jose F. Fabella, was originally located along Isabel Street in Sampaloc, Manila.
+It was taken over by the Public Welfare Commission the following year.
 In 1922, the clinic added a pediatric section and a school of midwifery.
-In 1931, the control of the clinic was shifted to the Bureau of Health and again to the Bureau of Hospitals in 1947.
-It was in 1951 when the clinic was transferred to its present location to the Old Bilibid compound at Santa Cruz, Manila.
+In 1931, the control of the clinic was handed over to the Bureau of Health and in 1947 to the Bureau of Hospitals.
+In 1951, the clinic moved to its present location at the Old Bilibid compound at Santa Cruz, Manila.

-Unlike other Philippine government hospitals, there were no legislative act that permitted the creation of the hospital.
+Unlike other Philippine government hospitals, there was no legislative act that permitted the creation of the hospital.
 Its present location was only legitimized by Administrative Order no. 140, which was issued by President Manuel L. Quezon on February 19, 1941.
-The Administrative Order recommended that the Bilibid Hospital will be used as a maternity hospital.
-On June 15, 1968 when the Maternity and Children's Hospital was renamed as Dr. Jose Fabella Memorial Hospital in honor of the hospital's founder.
+The Administrative Order recommended that the Bilibid Hospital be used as a maternity hospital.
+On June 15, 1968, the Maternity and Children's Hospital was renamed Dr. Jose Fabella Memorial Hospital in honor of the hospital's founder.
 To date, it has an authorized bed capacity of 700.

 The Jose Fabella Memorial Hospital School of Midwifery is housed within the hospital.
 It is a government institution managed by the Department of Health.

-Modernization Plan

-A building of the same name located at the Lung Center of the Philippines compound was erected to serve as temporary office of the hospital.
-A new building will then be erected under the proposed tri-medical complex in the DOH headquarters, where San Lazaro Hospital and Jose Reyes Memorial Medical Center are located.